The Dementium II wiki last edited by SaturdayNightSpecials on 01/24/14 03:11PM

 - Players are now able to pick up medicine you find, rather then only using it immediately when they find it.

-The game has received very high reviews from many companies praising the games graphics, and gameplay.
+The game has received positive reviews for its graphics and gameplay.
 The biggest issue critics have with the game is replayability and how short the game is.
-It can supposedly take a seasoned First Person Shooter player less than 5 hours to beat the whole game.
-The battle music was also criticized because it is very short and loops, however the rest of the music is praised as being original and keeps to the games horror elements.
+It can supposedly take an experienced player less than 5 hours to beat the whole game.
+The battle music was also criticized because it is a very short track that loops during combat.

 PC System Requirements